ErikEJ/EFCorePowerTools/README.md

 Or simply install from the Extensions dialog in Visual Studio.

-I have also published [EF Core Power Pack](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerPack) which includes some helpful DDEX providers as well as EF Core Power Tools.
+I have also published [EF Core Power Pack](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerPack) which includes some helpful DDEX providers and other useful tools as well as EF Core Power Tools.

 ### Daily build